EPTansuo/rtl_gate_sim_template/README.md

 # VCS + Design Compiler RTL-Leverl and Gate Level Simulation Template
 ## Introduction

-If you want to use it in your progarm, plase change the variables in `Makefile` and `./scipts/dc.tcl`
+If you want to use this template in your progarm, plase change the variables in `Makefile` and `./scipts/dc.tcl`

 ## Usage